clojurebridge-minneapolis/track1-chatter/Pages/Page 3_Start project.md

 In the `src/chatter/handler.clj` file, the first expression `(ns "chatter.handler"...)` tells Clojure what we want to call the namespace (ns) being defined in this file.
 In this case we want to call it "chatter.handler".

-The subexpression, the expression below, begins with `(:require...`.
+The sub-expression, the expression below, begins with `(:require...`.
 This is importing the ring and compojure libraries.
 Those are low-level Clojure libraries for building web apps.

 The second expression is `(defroutes app-routes...`. _Defroutes_ is specific to Clojure web apps.
 It creates a set of routes and gives them the name `app-routes`.
 The expressions after symbol `app-routes` are the route definitions.
 There are two here.